Abkhazian Premier League

-The Abkhazian Premier League is the top association football league in Abkhazia.
+The Apsny Super League (Russian: Апсны Суперлига) is the top association football league in Abkhazia.
+The League plays in a spring-autumn system with a summer break from July to September.

 History

 The league was founded in 1994 and is not recognized by FIFA or any of its confederations, therefore the winners cannot participate in UEFA/AFC competitions or World Club Cup.

 The league is overseen by the Football Federation of Abkhazia.
-It consists of 10 football clubs and there is no relegation/promotion system between the Abkhazian Premier League and the Second Division.
+It consists of 9 football clubs and there is a relegation/promotion system between the Abkhazian Premier League and the 12 member Second Division 'National Abkhazian Football League'.
+With a relegation playoff occurring between the bottom side of the Apsny Super League and the Champion of the National Abkhazian Football League.
 Premier League clubs compete for the Abkhazian Cup annually, the leagues' domestic cup competition.
+Which the winners of the Abkhazian Cup and the Super League compete to win the Super Cup.

-Nart Sukhum is the champion team of the 2020 edition after adding 30 points, 10 wins and just 2 losses, the same campaign as the Ritsa FC team that was in second place, losing only in the tiebreaker criteria.
-The FC Dinamo Sukhumi team was in third place with just one point less than Nart Sukhum and Ritsa FC.
+The League expanded in the 2026 season to include 9 members from the previous 8, due to the promotion of FC Byzb, even though they lost the promotion/relegation playoff with FC Afon 4-2 on penalties.